Thursday, May 29, 2008

 The Piano

-"The Piano" is the most famous and representative movie by director Jane Campion who became the first woman to win the Golden Palm at Cannes thanks to it - shared with "Farewell My Concubine" - while the movie also won 3 Oscars (best actress Holly Hunter, supporting actress Anna Paquin, screenplay), one Golden Globe (actress Holly Hunter) and 3 BAFTA awards (actress Holly Hunter, costume and production design).
-It's a matter of a heavy, ambitious and demanding drama, with several erotic sequences, but refreshingly feminine and truly virtuoso directed, enriched with amazing landscapes of New Zealand and interesting art iconography filled with unusual camera angles, while the only weak spot is the tedious end.
-Already the sole exposition intrigues: besides the image of Ada holding her hands in front of her eyes, her voice of the narrator is heard: "The voice you hear comes inside me.
+"The Piano" is the most famous and representative movie by director Jane Campion who became the first woman to win the Golden Palm at Cannes thanks to it - shared with "Farewell My Concubine" - and is generally considered one of the most notable entries in New Zealand's cinema.
+It is a heavy, ambitious and demanding art-film drama, with several erotic sequences, but refreshingly feminine and truly virtuoso directed, enriched with amazing landscapes of New Zealand and interesting art iconography filled with unusual camera angles, while the only weak spot is the tedious end.
+Already the opening act intrigues: besides the image of Ada holding her hands in front of her eyes, her voice of the narrator is heard: "The voice you hear comes inside me.
 I'm mute".
-Though Hunter never says a word during the entire film, except for that narration, her mimics exceptionally sum up everything there is to be said.
+Though Holly Hunter never says a word during the entire film, except for that narration, her mimics and gestures exceptionally sum up everything there is to be said.
 Equally strong are the scenes in which Ada's fingers "play" on the table, imaging it's the piano, or when Flora tells how her father was killed by a stroke of lightning, and immediately there is a small animated insert of him burning out.

 Grade:+++